Translate Funkwhale

 Language coordination

 Each language team requires a lead who can verify translations.
-You can see a list of languages and team leads on our forum.
-If your language isn’t available in our platform yet, reach out on the forum and we’ll set it up.
+If your language isn’t available in our platform yet, reach out on the gitlab and we’ll set it up.

 Weblate